What is session hijacking?

 Monitors the dark web 24/7

-Scan the deep and dark web for stolen session cookies associated with an organization's employees and customers.
+NordStellar continuously scans the deep and dark web to identify stolen session cookies associated with your employees and customers.

-Receive alerts whenever the platform detects a stolen session cookie, including the source, device and other stolen information.
+The platform alerts you whenever it detects a stolen session cookie, providing details such as the source, device, and other affected data.

-Session hijacking prevention ensures the security of company accounts by detecting and invalidating stolen session cookies.
+Session hijacking prevention ensures the security of company accounts by detecting and alerting about stolen session cookies.

 Protects your company against online fraud